Electroliner: History

 The North Shore was struggling financially in 1940 and was on the edge of bankruptcy.
 The effects of the Great Depression were still being felt, plus it had almost side-by-side competition from the Chicago and North Western Railroad and the nearby Milwaukee Road.
 All of its operating equipment had been constructed in the 1920s and exhibited wear.
 But it offered convenient stops around the Loop on the Chicago 'L', to which it ran from the Chicago-Evanston city boundary.
-The North Shore's unionized work force was concerned about job losses if the line closed, so when company management approached them with a proposal to purchase new streamliners to invigorate passenger service, employees agreed to a reduction in pay.
-The sets were designed by the St Louis Car Company and North Shore's engineering staff.
+The North Shore's unionized workforce was concerned about job losses if the line closed, so when company management approached them with a proposal to purchase new streamliners to invigorate passenger service, employees agreed to a reduction in pay.
+The sets were designed by the St. Louis Car Company and North Shore's engineering staff.
 When they arrived in 1941, they were well received by the public.
-The nation's economy was beginning to improve; earnings increased, older equipment was refurbished for appearance and comfort, and the North Shore changed from a typical mid-western interurban to a high-speed regional commuter railroad, running at high speed between two major cities.
+The nation's economy was beginning to improve; earnings increased, older equipment was refurbished for appearance and comfort, and the North Shore changed from a typical Midwestern interurban to a high-speed regional commuter railroad, running at high speed between two major cities.
 In the 1960s, competition from freeways eroded ridership, income dropped, maintenance and operating costs climbed, and the line was abandoned in January 1963.